CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 ## DirectX Procedural Ray Tracing:

-As explained earlier, Ray Tracing, is a process in which we can produce/render photo realistic images by firing rays through a imaginary camera and then following the illumination of objects in the scene with a set of pre-defined rules.
-The process is simillar to path tracing except the fact that it is deterministiv and the tracing process only needs a single pass over the scene.
+As explained earlier, Ray Tracing is a process in which we can produce/render photorealistic images by firing rays through an imaginary camera and then following the illumination of objects in the scene with a set of pre-defined rules.
+The process is similar to path tracing except for the fact that it is deterministic and the tracing process only needs a single pass over the scene.
 The basic idea of the implementation can be seen below:

 <p align="center">
   <img src="images/raytrace.jpg">